Jkutkut/Norminette-3.3.51-Possible_bug/README.md

 # Posible bug en Norminette:

-## Descripción:
+## Description:

-El posible bug ocurre en archivos .h al tener una protección de header inválida y un define como última instrucción dentro del if.
-Esto hace que norminette tenga un crash.
+Crash when checking .h files with invalid header protection and define as the last instruction inside the if statement.

 	$> norminette include/doesnt_work_incorrect.h
 	Traceback (most recent call last):